dueyfinster/neilgrogan.com/content/post/2025/2025-08-29-k8s-nix-cluster.md

 I'm happy I did this as it's been a great learning opportunity for me to break things and fix them again.
 Kubernetes can be a bit off-putting with concepts, how they are linked and how to just deploy something quickly to verify it works.
 There's a lot to understand before something works.

-I really would only recommend using Kubernetes an Enterprise context where you have more than one workload.
+I really would only recommend using Kubernetes in an enterprise context where you have more than one workload.
 For simpler apps, I would stick to docker, docker-compose and things like Dokku.
 Or of course doing it just for fun, learning and experimenting!